When Is the Best Time to Clean Your Gutters and Why?

 Autumn is known for leaf fall as well as heavy winds.
 If your home is near a woody area or lots of trees, your gutters are likely to be full of leaves.
-And the worst part is when it starts raining because the leaves will turn into rotten mush, which will block your downpipes.
+And the worst part is that when it starts raining, the leaves will turn into rotten mush, which will block your downpipes.

 Decomposing debris will slow down the flow of water, which will freeze in the cold conditions and will place unnecessary weight and strain on your gutter system, leading to breakages, leaks and overflows.

 Why is it important to clean your gutters?

 There are several reasons why clean gutters are important.
 Here are a few of them:

 - Roof protection: Avoid a rotten or leaky roof by unclogging your gutters.
 Clogged gutters generally give rainwater nowhere to run causing damage to your roof.

 - Water damage prevention: Both interior and exterior water damage can occur if you don’t clean your gutters.
 This happens when gutters and downpipes are blocked with leaves and debris and rainwater therefore doesn’t drain properly.
 Water then tends to overflow and cause unnecessary, and often costly damage.

 - Keep pests away: In order to avoid a pest infestation, consider cleaning your gutters as not doing so will attract birds, insects and rodents.